MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 is a directional light camera with orthogonal projection used to generate transformation matrix from view to light coordinate systems.

-Also there are two `gfx::Sampler` objects: one is used for sampling cube and floor textures, while the other is used for sampling shadow map texture.
+Also there are two `gfx::ISampler` objects: one is used for sampling cube and floor textures, while the other is used for sampling shadow map texture.

 ```cpp